DCoAR: Deep Concept Injection into Unified Autoregressive Models for Personalized Text-to-Image Generation: Experiments

 \textbf{Evaluation Metrics.} For subject-driven customization tasks, we follow established protocols and employ CLIP-I \cite{clip} and DINO \cite{dino} for subject fidelity evaluation, along with CLIP-T \cite{clip} for prompt fidelity assessment.
 Specifically, CLIP-I computes the average cosine similarity between CLIP embeddings of real and generated images.
 DINO measures the average cosine similarity of ViT-S/16 DINO embeddings between real and generated images.
 CLIP-T evaluates the cosine similarity between CLIP text embeddings of prompts and CLIP image embeddings of generated outputs.
 For stylization tasks, we adopt metrics from ZipLoRA \cite{shah2024ziplora}, which use CLIP features for both style and text alignment, and DINO features for subject alignment.

-\textbf{Competitors.} For the subject-driven personalization, we compare our approach with several baselines: Textual Inversion (TI) \cite{textualinversion}, DreamBooth \cite{ruiz2023dreambooth}, and two DreamBooth-based competitors \cite{wu2025proxytuning}, which share the same autoregressive backbone as our method.
-We also include two recent approaches specifically designed for multimodal autoregressive models \cite{personalAR,wu2025proxytuning}.
-For the style personalization, we compare with recent diffusion-based methods: ZipLoRA \cite{shah2024ziplora} and B-LoRA \cite{b-lora}.
+\textbf{Competitors.} For subject-driven personalization on the DreamBench dataset, we compare our approach with several baselines.
+These include diffusion-based methods like Textual Inversion (TI) \cite{textualinversion} and DreamBooth \cite{ruiz2023dreambooth}.
+We also include a range of Unified Multimodal Models (MLLMs) that share an autoregressive architecture similar to ours.
+This category features DreamBooth adapted for MLLMs, Yo'Chameleon\cite{yoChameleon}, UniCTokens\cite{UniCTokens}, PersonalAR \cite{personalAR}, and Proxy-Tuning \cite{wu2025proxytuning}.
+For style personalization, we compare with recent diffusion-based methods: ZipLoRA \cite{shah2024ziplora} and B-LoRA \cite{b-lora}.